xjanzen/stock-analysis/README.md

 ## Summary
 ### Advantages
-- The process of refactoring the code
+- The process of refactoring the code:
   - Pro: we can double check our code to make sure there are no mistakes
   - Pro: we can make sure we're using the fastest methods possible to do the required tasks and allow for expansion on the original data set
-- Original Code
+- Original Code:
   - Pro: easy to setup and the logic is easy to follow in a step by step process
-- Refactored code
+- Refactored code:
   - Pro: runs very fast because it only needs to run through the data set once
-  - Pro: a little easier to add more data and only needs to run through the new lines added
+  - Pro: a little easier to add more data and only needs to run through the new lines added once

 ### Disadvantages
-- The process of refactoring the code
+- The process of refactoring the code:
   - Con: it can be difficult to find better/faster ways to do something when the current logic is there in front of you
   - Con: takes more time and ideally the person who initially setup the code included comments as code can be difficult to read otherwise
 - Original Code
-  - Con: takes a long time to run
+  - Con: takes a long time to run:
   - Con: not very mutable, the more lines you add to the data set and the more stocks you want to check the longer it will take to run as the code will have to run through the whole data set for each new stock and for every line added your adding multiple lines the code has to run through since it goes through the whole data set multiple times
   - Con: depends on the sorting of the data set.
 If it's not in chronological order or the stock codes aren't grouped together it can mess up certain data like the Return
-- Refactored code
+- Refactored code:
   - Con: depends even more heavily than the original on the sorting of the data set.
 If it's not in chronological order or the stock codes aren't grouped together it will mess up almost all data points
   - Con: can be a little more difficult to follow the logic

 ### Conclusion
-The disadvantage was already a problem in the original code while the advantage of this refactored code is very telling.
-It’s a large improvement in almost all cases this would be required.
+While the process of refactoring code can be cumbersome depending on the original code it's usually worthwile and can hopefully minimize the amount of code while maximizing the speed and versatility of the code allowing it to run in more situations than the one it's currently used for and at the very least allow for expansion on the current data set the code is looking at.